This post contains affiliate links. Visit our Disclosure page for details.

 Written by: Chantelle Mallin

-This is a quick list of the best luggage brands that made our list:
+Here is a quick list of the best luggage brands according to top travel experts:

 - IT Luggage Amsterdam